Pros and Cons of Moving to Moscow

 Nightlife within the city is excellent, with a variety of bars, clubs and restaurants to choose from.
 The quality of museums, art galleries, theatres and concerts is also outstanding.

-Moscow is also becoming more child and family friendly.
+Moscow is also becoming more child- and family-friendly.
 Museums such as the Planetarium and Experimentarium are especially exciting for children.
 There are also several circuses for more entertainment.

-- CON: Heavy traffic and eating out can be expensive
+- CON: Eating out can be expensive

 Education and schools in Moscow